-Whether you are dealing with a large building or something as small as power lines, removing distractions from the background of your photos is easy to do using multiple tools available in Photoshop CS6.
+Whether you’re dealing with a large building or something as small as power lines, removing distractions from the background of your photos is easy to do using multiple tools available in Photoshop CS6.
 Let’s take a look at some of these tools and look at examples of their use.
-In Figure 1 you can see that the background is full of light poles which are very distracting and take away from the quality of the photo.
-We are going to use a combination of three main tools, the Spot Healing Brush, the Patch Tool, and the Clone Stamp tool.
-We are using Photoshop CS6 in this tutorial, but most of the features are available in earlier versions of Photoshop.
-Let’s get started.
+In Figure 1, you can see that the background is full of light poles which are very distracting and take away from the quality of the photo.
+We’re going to use a combination of three main tools, the Spot Healing Brush, the Patch Tool, and the Clone Stamp tool.
+We’re using Photoshop CS6 in this tutorial.

 A Few Pointers

 One of the best time saving tools in Photoshop is the use of keyboard shortcuts.
 You can find a full list of the keyboard shortcuts available in Photoshop or use the keyboard shortcut “Alt+Shift+Ctrl+k” in Photoshop.
 It’s important to note that all of the keyboard shortcuts I reference here are for PC.
 Rather than give you two options for every keyboard shortcut I mention here just follow this rule.
 If you’re using a Mac, just swap “Control” for “Command” and “Alt” for “Option”.
 I also recommend saving your work often.
 I have a habit of saving after almost every change I make.
 It’s simple to just press “Control+S” and it saves your image for you.
 In CS6, you can actually keep working while your image is saving, but either way it takes a few seconds and saves you a lot of heartache if you forget to save hours of work and your system crashes.